rbn/.dotfiles/README.md

 notes:
 - This is for singular dot files
 - Config files in .config (e.g., nvim) need their own repos, bc as of now I can't get this repo to take in subdirectories within the home directory

+for later:
+- figure out how to add subdirectories
+- put in guidance around how to set this up on another computer